-14. SEGMENT REPORTING
+15. SEGMENT REPORTING

 Statement of Financial Accounting Standards No. 131, "Disclosures about Segments of an Enterprise and Related Information", as amended (SFAS 131), requires that a public company report annual and interim financial and descriptive information about its reportable operating segments.
 Operating segments, as defined, are components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.

-American has one reportable segment.
+The Company has two primary operating segments, consisting primarily of American and AMR Eagle, which represent one reportable segment.
 Following the acquisition of TWA in April 2001 (see Note 3), American is the largest scheduled passenger airlines in the world.
 At the end of 2001, American provided scheduled jet service to more than 161 destinations throughout North America, the Caribbean, Latin America, Europe and the Pacific.
 American is also one of the largest scheduled air freight carriers in the world, providing a full range of freight and mail services to shippers throughout its system.
+AMR Eagle owns two regional airlines which do business as "American Eagle" - American Eagle Airlines, Inc. and Executive Airlines, Inc. The American Eagle carriers provide connecting service from eight of American's high-traffic cities to smaller markets throughout the United States, Canada, the Bahamas and the Caribbean.